carguti/TestMarveliOS/README.md

 In character detail screen, it's shown characters's name, description and a background image of itself.

-## Extra work
+## Search functionality

-I have added a character search functionality beacause there too many characters, and it is very difficult to find the one you want only doing scroll.

-It's a dynamic search, it shows the results while the user writes in the SearchBar.
+It's a dynamic search, it shows the results in current TableView while the user writes in the SearchBar.

 ## Use of Frameworks